Using Health Insurance to Cover Counseling for Individuals or Couples? You Might Think Twice.

 Something that we haven’t focused on, which is very pertinent, is that we have our own reasons for not using health insurance to cover counseling here.
 Insurance companies pay very little, and are increasingly making it difficult to get paid.
 Many won’t even accept new providers.

 With 85% of our practice consisting of couples who are not using health insurance to cover counseling for the above reasons, it wouldn’t make much sense for us to try to get on a panel that won’t pay for our services.
-We also provide 70-75 minute couples sessions, and insurance only pays for 45-60 minute sessions.
 The actual rate that they pay is terrible.
 Time spent trying to get paid would detract from our time spent on better things, like providing free consultations.
 We prefer to do what we are meant to do – provide excellent counseling, rather than handcuff ourselves to the structure of the health insurance industry.